cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_types.html.md

 # A real (floating-point) value from 0 to 5
 type TypeA number<0..5>

-# An integer value from 0 to 5
+# An integer value from 0 to 5, inclusive
 type TypeB number<0..5 step 1>

 # A number in the set {-1, -0.5, 0, 0.5, 1}